There are a plethora of spiritual resources at UBC to question, practice and deepen your faith, whatever that might be.

 - St. Mark’s Parish (5935 Iona Drive)

-You can also find multifaith prayer rooms in the Wesbrook Building, the West Mall Swing Space, Marine Drive Residence and the Life Building.
+There are also multifaith prayer rooms available in the Wesbrook Building, West Mall Swing Space, Marine Drive Residence and the Life Building.